-History of the National Aviation Hall of Fame
+The National Aviation Hall of Fame Recognizes the “Class of 2020”

-The National Aviation Hall of Fame was founded in 1962 as an Ohio non-profit corporation in Dayton, Ohio, the home of the Wright Brothers and the “birthplace of aviation.”
-The five founders of this organization were James W. Jacobs, Gregory C. Karas, John A. Lombard, Larry E. O’Neil, and Gerald E. Weller.
+The National Aviation Hall of Fame was founded in 1962 as a non-profit corporation in Dayton, Ohio, the “Birthplace of Aviation.”
+The five founders were James W. Jacobs, Gregory C. Karas, John A. Lombard, Larry E. O’Neil, and Gerald E. Weller.

-On July 14, 1964 the National Aviation Hall of Fame was chartered nationally by an act of the U. S. 88th Congress, public law 88-372 signed by President Lyndon B. Johnson.
+On July 14, 1964 the National Aviation Hall of Fame was Chartered nationally by an act of the U. S. 88th Congress as Public Law 88-372, which was signed by President Lyndon B. Johnson.
 The organization continues today as a public foundation reporting annually to Congress.
 The primary support for this foundation comes from private, tax-deductible membership dues and contributions from individuals and organizations.

 After a two-year capital fundraising campaign, groundbreaking for the home of the National Aviation Hall of Fame took place on July 19, 1996.
 The 17,250 sq. ft. aviation education center is co-located with the world-famous National Museum of the United States Air Force.
 Our Heritage Hall and Education Center includes interactives that combine with the impact of our Enshrinees to explain the full arena of flight from its origins to today.

 Since its foundation through an Act of Congress in 1964, the National Aviation Hall of Fame has faithfully fulfilled our mission to honor the tenacity, genius and ingenuity of the people of air and space.
 We boldly serve as a testament that Americans who excel deserve to be recognized and their stories be documented to be used as guidance and inspiration of future generations.